pkoutsouvelis/nifti-finder/README.md

 ```

 #### Materializing Results
-Both `NiftiExplorer` and `AllPurposeExplorer` provides convenience methods to turn the streaming output of scan() into concrete Python data structures.
+Both `NiftiExplorer` and `AllPurposeExplorer` provide convenience methods to turn the streaming output of scan() into concrete Python data structures.

 This is useful when you want:
 - A list of paths (with optional sorting, deduplication, or limiting)